Baltimore Officials Urge Pediatric COVID-19 Vaccinations As Key Metrics Trend Down

 BALTIMORE (WJZ) — Baltimore City has continued to see its key COVID-19 metrics trend down, and it’s ready to start vaccinating some of its youngest residents to maintain that momentum.

 The city is averaging 71 COVID-19 cases per day as of Thursday morning, a decrease of 15% from two weeks ago, according to City Health Commissioner Dr. Letitia Dzirasa.
-The city’s average positivity is 1.5%, a decrease of 20% from two weeks ago.READ MORE: Maryland Agency Receives $50K Grant To Help Document Native American Heritage In Baltimore
+The city’s average positivity is 1.5%, a decrease of 20% from two weeks ago.READ MORE: Two Taken To Hospital After Crash With Medic

 U.S. health officials on Tuesday gave the final signoff to Pfizer’s kid-size COVID-19 shot, a major expansion of the nation’s vaccination campaign.
 In Maryland, over half a million kids aged 5-11 became eligible to get vaccinated.